 Understanding Your Commercial Roof Warranty

 Commercial roofs are significant investments.
 Although it’s easy to forget about the new roof on top of your building—it’s brand new, after all, and shouldn’t have any problems—it still needs attention.
-The same is true of your commercial roof warranty.
+The same applies to your commercial roof warranty.

-Your new roof should always come packaged with a warranty that protects your investment from poor workmanship, weak materials, or any combination.
+Your new roof should always come with a warranty that protects your investment from poor workmanship, weak materials, or any combination of the two.

-Long-term manufacturer-backed commercial roof warranties save you a lot of money, but you have to know what type of warranty you have and what requirements are necessary to keep it in order.
+Long-term, manufacturer-backed commercial roof warranties can save you a significant amount of money; however, it’s essential to understand the type of warranty you have and the requirements for maintaining it.
 One small mistake could cost you thousands of dollars in the long run.

-Our commercial roof warranty guide goes through some of the basics you need to know before signing your contract and also highlights what benefits you can expect from your warranty.
+Our commercial roof warranty guide covers some of the basics you need to know before signing your contract, and also highlights the benefits you can expect from your warranty.

 What is a Typical Commercial Roof Warranty?